 Mononoke, Devilman Crybaby, Perfect Blue, Serial Experiments Lain, and Corpse Party Tortured Souls are among the most disturbing anime.

-What are Horror Animes Called?
+What are Horror Anime Series Called?

 What Makes a Good Horror Anime?